-As the tide was rising, we took the time to swim before it gets dark.
+As the tide was rising, we took the time to swim before it got dark.
 For dinner, we were planning to have a bonfire and cook our food (Hotdogs) there, but the wind was very strong.
 Instead, we borrowed grills and bought coals from the caretakers.

 We decided to sleep early.
 The rain started to pour again.
 We can hear the droplets of rain as they hit the top of the tent and the wind shook our side.
 Luckily, our tent is designed to sustain strong winds.
 Despite the weather, it’s still a good thing, because it feels cold.
 More comfortable to sleep.

 Day 1 was full of challenges.
 We got drenched.
 Dog incident.
 No bonfire.
-This what happens when you travel in a rainy season.
+This is what happens when you travel in a rainy season.
 But, we’re still hoping for that summer feeling.

 We woke up at 5:00 in the morning.
 The color outside was promising.
 The sky cleared and the sun rose.
 Day 2 was the day!!